 Take the Next Step:

-- To read more on buying a food dehydrator or to add your own ideas, please visit The Dollar Stretcher Community.
+- To read more on buying a food dehydrator, please view the discussion at The Dollar Stretcher Community.

 Share your thoughts about this article with the editor

 More Tips & Tools to Help You

 - 4 secrets to being a frugal foodie

 - 7 restaurant tricks you shouldn't fall for

 - Where to find the best deals in February

 - 9 secrets to making groceries last longer